ga-wdi-boston/sql/README.md

 ### Demonstration: INSERT INTO and COPY

-First we'll use variations of `INSERT` to add a few rows to people.
-We'll store the the commands in `insert_into/people.sql`.
+First we'll use variations of `INSERT` to add a few rows to books.
+We'll store the the commands in `scripts/library/010_insert_into_books.sql`.

 Note that string literals in SQL statements are delimited by single quotes, i.e.
 `'`.
 To include a single quote in a string literal, double it, e.g. `'That''s interesting'`.
 This is not an issue when loading from a valid CSV file using PostgreSQL's `COPY` command or psql's `\copy` command.

-Next we'll load data in bulk from `data/people.csv` using `\copy`.
-We'll store that command in `bulk_load/people.psql`
+Next we'll load data in bulk from `data/books.csv` using `\copy`.
+We'll store that command in `scripts/library/020_bulk_load_books.psql`

-### Code-Along: INSERT INTO and COPY
+### Code along: INSERT INTO and COPY

-Together we'll add a few rows to cities then we'll bulk load `data/cities.csv`.
+Together we'll add a few rows to patients then we'll bulk load `data/people.csv`.

 ### Lab: INSERT INTO and COPY

-Add a pet to the `pets` table using `INSERT` then bulk load `data/pets.csv`.
+Add an ingredient to the `ingredients` table using `INSERT` then bulk load `data/ingredients.csv`.

-Next add a person to the `people` table using `INSERT`, then bulk load `data/people.csv`.
+Next add a book to the `books` table using `INSERT`, then bulk load `data/books.csv`.

 ## Retrieving rows from a table